invertedv/testGo/docs/tutorial.md

 data.
 It's free and extensive, going back to January 2000.
 There are two data sets: their "standard" dataset of fixed-rate loans and a dataset of exclusions that includes ARMS and loans with non-standard underwriting.

-There's an [app](https://pkg.go.dev/github.com/invertedv/fannie) designed to import this into ClickHouse and good news!: goMortgage is already set up to handle the table.
+I have an [app](https://pkg.go.dev/github.com/invertedv/fannie) to import this into ClickHouse and good news! -- goMortgage is already set up to handle the table.

 Even if your ultimate goal is to use goMortgage on different data, this is the easiest way to test drive it.

 There is one other table you'll need -- a table of non-loan data.
 This table has fields for house prices, unemployment, income, labor growth rates and more.
-The data monthly at a zip/zip3 level.
+The data is monthly at a zip/zip3 level.
 The [assemble]() package will produce the table you need.

+OK, let's suppose you have these two tables.
+What next?
+All of goMortgage's activity is driven by a specification (*.gom) file.
+Let's look through one of these.

 ### The .gom file

-The .gom file directs goMortgage's activities.
 We'll go through
 the file [dq.gom](https://github.com/invertedv/testGo/blob/master/scripts/dq.gom).
 This .gom file builds a delinquency model.
 This is a hazard model, or perhaps better termed, a conditional softmax